core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.

 An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g. due to memory limitations.
 After reaching that limit, the creation of a new Recipient Context results in an overflow.
 When this happens, the endpoint has to delete a current Recipient Context to install the new one.
 It is up to the application to define policies for selecting the current Recipient Context to delete.
 A newly installed Recipient Context that has required to delete another Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).

+## Format of Public Keys ## {#sec-pub-key-format}

+The public and private key pair of each endpoint in the group as well as the public key of the Group Manager for that group MUST have the same format and MUST specify the public key algorithm.

+If CWTs {{RFC8392}} or CWT claim sets {{I-D.ietf-rats-uccs}} are used as credentials, the public key algorithm is described by a COSE key type and related Key Type Parameters.
+If X.509 certificates {{RFC7925}} or C509 {{I-D.ietf-cose-cbor-encoded-cert}} certificates are used as credentials, the public key algorithm is described by the SubjectPublicKeyInfoAlgorithm structure.

 ## Pairwise Keys ## {#sec-derivation-pairwise}